Tax residency in Dubai · Tax Residency Certificate

 5.0Verified Google reviews

-Three pathways to be a
+Three pathways to be a tax resident in Dubai.

 The 183-day rule.

-If you are physically present in the UAE for 183 days or more within a 12-month consecutive period, you are a tax resident.
+If you are physically present in Dubai or the UAE for 183 days or more within a 12-month consecutive period, you are a tax resident.
 The activity carried out during those days is irrelevant.
 This is the main pathway and the most solid one before the FTA.

 The 90-day test.

-With 90 days or more of presence you can also qualify, provided you are a UAE or GCC national or hold a valid residence permit and, in addition, you have a permanent place of residence or carry on employment or a business in the UAE.
+With 90 days or more of presence you can also qualify, provided you are a UAE or GCC national or hold a valid residence permit and, in addition, you have a permanent place of residence or carry on employment or a business in Dubai or the UAE.

 Centre of vital interests.

-You are a tax resident if your usual or principal place of residence and the centre of your financial and personal interests are both in the UAE: employment, business, investments and family and social ties.
+You are a tax resident if your usual or principal place of residence and the centre of your financial and personal interests are both in Dubai or the UAE: employment, business, investments and family and social ties.

-How days are counted
+How days are counted and what actually counts.

 A house, apartment or furnished room available to you on a continuous and regular basis.
 It may be rented or assigned (ownership and rent are not required), but a hotel booked occasionally does not count.